tehomic/blog/draft/2025-03-04-melchizedek-in-leviticus.markdown

 Like how does the clockwork of gravity work?
 This is yet to be fully discovered.
 Without first understanding God's Virtue, the Saints will never understand the real science that controls the Universe.

 The whole world is in fact rotating in a virtual Cosmos called Time, through which most of Mankind passes without even knowing that this natural universe is actually a virtual world.
 This is the Power and Glory of God!
 So Jesus, when He bore the punishment for sin, had to endure hardship due to having no power to "push back" against the darkness of Sin.
 This is equivalent to saying "he was a poor man, deperately poor in spirit" and is what Isaiah spoke about.
-Recall the words of Isaiah 53:3.
+Recall the words of Isaiah 53:3, "He was despised and rejected by men, a man of sorrows and acquainted with grief; and as one from whom men hide their faces he was despised, and we esteemed him not".
+The psalms often

 IMPORTANT : don't forget to include the great Godly witness that all biblical occurances of people contracting leprosy are spiritual.
-Not one time does the person just randomly contract it by accidental contact with the disease which naturally migrates from one animal to another.
+Not one time does the person just randomly contract it by accidental contact with the disease which naturally migrates from one person to another.
 In all cases, leprosy is contracted by the judgement of a person caught rebelling against the will of God.
 And in all cases of people being cured of leperosy, every instance is a spiritual or miraculous healing by the grace of God.
 This shows that leprosy is as much a spiritual condition as one that is tagged by a physical disease.
 This shows what leprosy really is.
 It is spiritual death